 Mining and production

-In 2015 the mine produced more than 13 million tonnes1 of thermal coal and semi-soft coking coal.
+Operations are centred in the Whittingham Coal Measures of the Hunter Coalfield, which is part of a Permian coal basin known as the Sydney basin.
 After being washed and prepared for sale, the coal is loaded onto trains for transportation 90 kilometres to the Port Waratah Coal Terminal in Newcastle where it is shipped to international customers.